Sarathi7777/Nebula-GenAI/CONTRIBUTING.md

 - Use Tailwind CSS utility classes
 - Follow mobile-first responsive design
 - Maintain consistent spacing and colors
-- Use ImageMagic brand colors from the config
+- Use Nebula GenAI brand colors from the config

 ### File Organization
 - Keep components small and focused